Feyerabend/obsolete/README.md

-# Obsolete source files in Java
+# Obsolete Java source files and some introductory texts

-Most of these files were made around 1998-2001 and reflect the Java of that time.
-They were intended for a follow-up book, which never was.
-But today it is more of an example for instructional use and illustrates Java simply enough, and how one might look at data structures.
-It was also before generics were implemented and standardized in Java, when experimental compilers were out.
+Most of these files were made around 1998 until maybe 2001 or so, and reflect Java of that time.
+They were intended for a follow-up to a book published in 1997, but that never was.
+Today it is more of an example for instructional use and illustrates Java simply enough at that time.
+It was also before e.g. generics were implemented, when they still were experimental.

 ## interpreter
 ..